NeluniM/Simple-Billing-System/README.md

    ```
 5. Follow the on-screen instructions to:
    - Input customer details.
-   - Specify items and their prices.
+   - Add items with their respective prices.

 ---